AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data between PostgreSQL databases/Synchronize data from a user-created PostgreSQL database to an AnalyticDB for PostgreSQL
         instance.md

 # Synchronize data from a user-created PostgreSQL database to an AnalyticDB for PostgreSQL instance

-This topic describes how to synchronize data from a user-created PostgreSQL database to an instance by using Data Transmission Service \(DTS\).
+This topic describes how to synchronize data from a user-created PostgreSQL database to an AnalyticDB for PostgreSQL instance by using Data Transmission Service \(DTS\).
 The data synchronization feature provided by DTS allows you to transfer and analyze data with ease.

 -   The tables to be synchronized from the user-created PostgreSQL database contain primary keys.
--   An instance is created.
+-   An AnalyticDB for PostgreSQL instance is created.
 For more information, see [Create an AnalyticDB PostgreSQL instance](https://www.alibabacloud.com/help/zh/doc-detail/50200.htm).

 ## Precautions